mbloch/mapshaper/docs/development/label-tool-design.md

 stack of these pairs, and sizing them a row at a time leaves every field edge in a slightly different place.
-Each control then fills its column instead of keeping a width of its own, and the cells are bottom-aligned, so a caption over one control cannot push it out of line with the control beside it — the icon size has "Size" above it and the shape buttons next to it have nothing, and the two still have to be level.
+Each control then fills its column instead of keeping a width of its own, and the cells are bottom-aligned, so a caption over one control cannot push it out of line with the control beside it — the font size and the font style beside it have no captions while most rows do, and every pair still has to be level.
 Everything in a row is the same height, which means `box-sizing: border-box` on the bordered boxes as well as the fields.

 The panel went from 185px to 216px because of those pairs: at 185px the narrow